- Cash payment on site is not available.

 Since the Universidad de los Andes was founded in 1948, it has been committed to develop intellectual, technical and humanist leadership, and has played an active role in the production of thought, science, and progress in Colombia.

-The University is an autonomous and independent institution that fosters pluralism, diversity, dialogue, debate, criticism, tolerance and respect for ideas, beliefs and values.
+The University is a private non- profit institution that fosters pluralism, diversity, dialogue, debate, criticism, tolerance and respect for ideas, beliefs and values.
 Likewise, it promotes academic excellence and offers its students a critical, ethical and well-rounded education.
 The Universidad de los Andes has developed its own educational project, in order to achieve the highest standards in their disciplines and to contribute to cultural and economic development of the country.
 In order to do this, the University provides an interdisciplinary environment with the flexibility required for the articulation of arts, sciences, humanities and technology.Go to Uniandes website

 Icesi University was founded in 1979 and is presently recognized as one of Colombia’s most important universities.
 It strives incessantly for: high quality education, a culture of continuous research and student motivation in favor of good work ethics and entrepreneurialism.
 Icesi University consists of 5 schools offering 11 master programs, 9 medical-surgical specialties and 19 undergraduate programs including Industrial Design and Interactive Media Design.